-Contributions provided to the Health Centre as recorded within the statement of operations, and the resulting amount due to the Health Centre, represent a non-reciprocal, irrevocable obligation of the Foundation.
+Contributions provided to the Health Centre as recorded within the statement of operations and changes in net assets, and the resulting amount due to the Health Centre, represent a non-reciprocal, irrevocable obligation of the Foundation.

 (f) Deferred revenue:

 Deferred revenue represents sponsorship monies received in advance of related events and externally restricted contributions for which an externally restricted fund does not exist.